cyberconnecthq/cyber-docs/docs/pages/get-started/deploying-contract.md

-# Deploy your first Smart Contract on Cyber L2
+# Deploy your first Smart Contract on Cyber Network
-In this tutorial we will be learning how to deploy a simple smart contracts on Cyber L2 using **Forge in Foundry**.
+In this tutorial we will be learning how to deploy a simple smart contracts on Cyber Network using **Forge in Foundry**.

 ## Step 1: Pre-requisites

 Before deploying your smart contract, ensure you have completed the following:

 1. **Add Cyber Testnet to MetaMask**
-   Follow the [Guide for adding the Cyber network](/build-on-cyber/connecting-wallet) to your MetaMask wallet.
+   Follow the [Guide for adding the Cyber network](/get-started/connecting-wallet) to your MetaMask wallet.

 2. **Bridging Assets to Cyber Testnet**
-   Use the [Bridging assets to Cyber guide](/build-on-cyber/bridging-assets) to transfer assets from other networks to Cyber so you have funds available for deployment.
+   Use the [Bridging assets to Cyber guide](/get-started/bridging-assets) to transfer assets from other networks to Cyber so you have funds available for deployment.

 ## Step 2: Install Foundry